Who is Midland Credit Management and Why are They Suing Me?

 Usually, its Midland Credit Management (MCM) who will call you about an old debt, or, send letters to you about that debt.
 MCM appears to be the name of the internal collection agency for Midland Funding.
 Think about that, a collection company so large that it needs its own special inside collection agency to collect its debts.
 I will strongly suggest right now that if you receive a collection letter from Midland or MCM, SAVE IT and let a consumer attorney review it.
-These letters often have illegal or deceiving language in them.
+These letters often have illegal or deceptive language in them.
 If your letter does have deceiving or illegal language then you may end up with a claim of your own to file against them.
 Why would a large company put out letters that have illegal language in them?
 Because it works…. of course.
 Illegal threats, failure to give the right notices, illegal computation of interest, this occurs every day by all of the debt buyers that we face.
 They take these risks because they know that most people don’t know that they are being lied to, or that the letter is misrepresenting something.
 Most people will do nothing and Midland knows this.

 How Do I Defend?

 You hire a consumer attorney.
 That is the only real choice.
 Please don’t make the mistake of trying to handle this yourself.
 If you show up, the Midland Attorney will be able to cross examine you and use your testimony to beat you.
-That’s right, you will help prove their case!
+That’s right, you will help Midland prove their case!
 If the lawsuit is filed at your local District Justice, then your attorney should not allow you to go.
 He/She should attend in your place.
 Midland cannot question an attorney about the case because we cannot testify as to the facts of what transpired.
 This leaves them on their own to prove the case.
 They need documents, and lots of them.
 Contracts, Terms and Conditions, Monthly Statements, Assignments, Forward Flow Agreements….
 It’s unlikely that they are going to have all of the documents that they need, and they want you to be there, check that, they need you to be there to fill in the blanks.
 If the lawsuit is filed at the Court of Common Pleas, again, these documents are necessary.
 If they cannot produce them then the claim should not move forward (provided that you file the proper response to the lawsuit which again needs to be prepared by a consumer attorney).

 So What If I Lose?

 Good question.
 All this talk about DEFENDING gives a certain level of confidence to you as you read it, I’m sure.
 Well, nobody wins every case.
 If you lose, you have two choices.
 (1) Appeal; or (2) Settle.
 An appeal is usually the right choice.
-If the case was strong enough to defend at the lower level, then its strong enough to defend at the higher level.
+If the case was strong enough to defend at the lower level, then its very likely strong enough to defend at the higher level.
 You really need to take a look at why you lost the case.
 Did you lose because the judge made a mistake?
 If so, appeal.
 Did you lose because you were supposed to lose?
 (Who is supposed to lose???).
 What I mean is, did they produce every document that they needed to, and did they have a good witness?
 If so, maybe you settle at this point.
-Remember, these debts are always negotiable, but they shouldn’t be negotiated unless its necessary.
+Remember, these debts are always negotiable, but they shouldn’t be negotiated unless it’s necessary.